meioseii/cybertech/README.md

 # CyberTech

-This repository is solely for education purposes only.
+This repository is solely for educational purposes only.